A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Introduction

-In this paper, we propose a mixed precision Jacobi method for the symmetric eigenvalue problem.
-By using an eigensolver to computing the eigenvalue decomposition of a real symmetric matrix at low precision, we can obtain a low-precision matrix of eigenvector.
-Then using the modified Gram-Schmidt (MGS) orthogonalization process to the low-precision eigenvector matrix, a high-precision orthogonal matrix is obtained, which is employed as an initial guess for the Jacobi method.
-We give the rounding error analysis and some sufficient conditions are provided for guaranteeing the quadratic convergence of the proposed method.
-We also present a mixed precision one-side Jacobi method for the singular value problem and the corresponding rounding error analysis and quadratic convergence are discussed.
+In this paper, we first give the error analysis for a single step or sweep of the Jacobi method in floating point arithmetic.
+We derive the error bounds of the iterative matrix and its off-diagonal entries updated after one Jacobi rotation, and the computed diagonal entries of the updated matrix are closed to the eigenvalues of the original symmetric matrix with an error bound proportional to the product of machine precision and the norm of the original matrix.
+The error bounds of the off-diagonal entries of the iterative matrix updated after one sweep are established for the general and row cyclic order with distinct eigenvalues and the row-cyclic order with one multiple eigenvalue.
+Then we propose a mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem.
+That is, by using an eigensolver to computing the eigenvalue decomposition of a real symmetric matrix at low precision, we can obtain a low-precision matrix of eigenvectors; Then, by using the high-precision modified Gram-Schmidt (MGS) orthogonalization process, a high-precision orthogonal matrix is obtained, which is employed as an initial guess for the Jacobi method.
+We give the rounding error analysis of the proposed mixed precision preconditioned Jacobi method with the cyclic ordering under some conditions.
+We also present a mixed precision preconditioned one-sided Jacobi method for the singular value problem and the corresponding rounding error analysis is studied.
 Finally, we report some numerical experiments to illustrate the efficiency of the proposed method over the original Jacobi method.